ElmoNeedsArson/Obsidian-3D-embed/README.md

 # 3D Embed Plugin

+0. See video:

-Drag Model from file overview into note as an embed
+1. Drag Model from file overview/manager into note as an embed

-On line with embed execute the embed 3D command (ctrl+p) -> embed 3D: 3DModel
+2. On line with embed execute the embed 3D command (ctrl+p) -> embed 3D: 3DModel

 Tadaa 3D scene in obsidian note